Sam1301/ContributionLessons/README.md

 ### Advanced Tips

 1) Use the project git history to look at how others solved a similar problem.

+2) Before getting started on feature, explain your approach to the mentors.

 And the most important, try to find something which you LIKE.